Contrast-Security-OSS/docs/content/user/agent/net/config/Level2Rules-FileBasedRules.md

 viewstate-encryption-mac | Ensure viewstate mac is not disabled for the page trace | Ensure tracing is turned off for the page

-### Config file security checks
+### Config File Security Checks

-Contrast.NET will scan your application web.config or app.config files for various security issues.
-Set web-config-checks enabled to false to disable all checks.
+Contrast.NET will scan your application's *web.config* or *app.config* files for various security issues.
+Set *web-config-checks* ```enabled``` to "false" to disable all checks.
 You can also disable specific rules by changing one or more of the options below.

 Setting | Description
 :------ |:-----------
-authorization-deny | If ASP.NET file-based authorization is used, ensure rules are not missing a deny-all rule and do not allow all before a deny rule is present. custom-errors | Check that a custom error page is defined debug-compilation | Ensure that the application is not running in debug mode event-validation | Ensure that ASP.NET postbacks are validated forms-auth-protected | Ensure forms authentication cookies are validated and encrypted forms-auth-redirect | Ensure authenticated users cannot be redirect to other applications forms-auth-ssl | Ensure that forms authentication cookies use SSL httponly-cookies | Ensure cookies are HttpOnly http-runtime-version-header | Ensure ASP.NET does not send its version number to the client http-runtime-header-checking | Ensures that end of line characters in HTTP response are encoded prevent header injection attacks http-runtime-max-request-length | Ensure HTTP Request size is not too large (greater than 4096 bytes) http-runtime-cache-control | Ensure that Cache-Control:private header is sent on HTTP response membership-password-settings |  Ensure that ASP.NET membership provider's password policy is secure
+authorization-deny | If ASP.NET file-based authorization is used, ensure rules are not missing a deny-all rule and do not allow all before a deny rule is present custom-errors | Check that a custom error page is defined debug-compilation | Ensure that the application is not running in debug mode event-validation | Ensure that ASP.NET postbacks are validated forms-auth-protected | Ensure forms authentication cookies are validated and encrypted forms-auth-redirect | Ensure authenticated users cannot be redirected to other applications forms-auth-ssl | Ensure that forms authentication cookies use SSL httponly-cookies | Ensure cookies are HttpOnly http-runtime-version-header | Ensure ASP.NET does not send its version number to the client http-runtime-header-checking | Ensures that end-of-line characters in HTTP response are encoded to prevent header injection attacks http-runtime-max-request-length | Ensure HTTP Request size is not too large (greater than 4096 bytes) http-runtime-cache-control | Ensure that Cache-Control:private header is sent on HTTP response membership-password-settings |  Ensure that ASP.NET membership provider's password policy is secure